20 Essential Sales Skills

 11. Effective Communication

-Clear communication builds trust, prevents misunderstandings, and moves deals forward efficiently.
-Good communicators adjust their style to match customer preferences and explain complex ideas simply.
+Clear communication builds trust, prevents misunderstandings, and facilitates the efficient progression of deals.
+Good communicators adjust their style to match customer preferences and explain complex ideas clearly and simply.

-When explaining technical concepts, use analogies the customer understands.
+When explaining technical concepts, use analogies that customers understand.
 "Our security system works like a nightclub bouncer who checks ID at multiple points, not just at the front door."

-Many salespeople talk too much and listen too little, especially during discovery.
-Try using the 80/20 rule: listen 80% of the time and talk just 20%.
+Many salespeople talk too much and listen too little, especially during the discovery phase.
+Use the 80/20 rule: listen 80% of the time and talk just 20%.

 12. Relationship-Building